ynuo-o/Visual-system-logbook-/lab2/README.md

 ### Task 4 - Troxler's Fading

 **Experimental Observations**
-* **Lilac Chaser Test**: Staring at the central black cross causes the rotating gap to appear as a **green** moving spot.
+* **Lilac Chaser Test**: Staring at the central black cross causes the rotating gap to appear as a green moving spot.
 Eventually, the surrounding magenta spots disappear entirely, leaving only a grey background.
 * **Fading Experiment**: Staring at a central red dot causes the surrounding fuzzy blue/grey ring to gradually fade and blend into the white background.

 **Scientific Explanation**
 1. **Neural Adaptation (The Core Reason)**:
-   * Our sensory system is designed to detect **changes** rather than constants.
+* Our sensory system is designed to detect changes rather than constants.
 * When a stimulus in the peripheral vision remains unchanging (stationary and blurred), the neurons responsible for perceiving it stop firing after a few seconds.
 * This is a "filtering" mechanism that prevents the brain from being overwhelmed by non-essential, constant information.

 2. **The "Green" Spot (Afterimage Connection)**:
-   * Similar to Task 3, as the magenta/lilac spots fatigue the receptors, the brain perceives the opponent color (**Green**) in the empty space where the spot just was.
+* Similar to Task 3, as the magenta/lilac spots fatigue the receptors, the brain perceives the opponent color (Green) in the empty space where the spot just was.

 3. **Relationship to the Visual System**:
 * Troxler’s fading highlights that our brain constantly "ignores" stable images on our retina (like the shadows of blood vessels inside the eye).
 * Small, involuntary eye movements (microsaccades) usually prevent this fading in daily life by shifting the image slightly across different photoreceptors.

-**Conclusion**: Troxler's fading proves that perception is heavily dependent on **change**.
+**Conclusion**: Troxler's fading proves that perception is heavily dependent on change.
 If a visual signal is constant and lacks sharp edges, the brain eventually "deletes" it from our conscious awareness.